-"Ali this is being done in the name of eliminating terrorism, a reference to the Tamil Tigers who have been held responsible attacks on ....
-It is a queer sort of logic which holds that the best way of eliminating Tamil terrorism is to ban all Tamil political parties and proscribe the main Tamil newspaper.
-But President Jayawardene, like many other of his compatriots, seems to use the words 'terrorist and Tamil' as if they were interchangeable."
+"Ali this is being done in the name of eliminating terrorism, a reference to the Tamil Tigers who have been held responsible for attacks on It is a queer sort of logic which holds that the best way of eliminating Tamil terrorism is to ban all Tamil political parties and proscribe the main Tamil newspaper, But President Jayawardene, like many other of his compatriois, seems to use the words 'terrorist and Tamil' as if they were interchangeable."

-In view of this report I would like to know from the External Affairs Minister whether he has tried to impress upon the Sri Lankan Government that while we are committed to non-interference in their internal affairs, this country is known to react when there has been violation of human rights anywhere else in the world ar.d here is a case of not a communal riot, here is not a case of any racial conflagration, here is a case of slaughter and genocide and whether they would please see to it that the situation is not allowed to go out of control so that Indian restraint is not put to its utmost test.
+In view of this report I would like to know from the External Affairs Minister whether he has tried to impress upon the Sri Lankan Government that while we are committed to non-interference in their internal affairs, this country is known to react when there has been violation of human rights anywhere else in the world and here is a case of not a communal riot, here is not a case of any racial conflagration, here is a case of slaughter and genocide and whether they would please see to it that the situation is not allowed to go out of control so that Indian restraint is not put to its utmost test.

-(SHRIMATI) SATHIAVANI DR. MUTHU (Tamil Nadu): I just seek a few points of clarification.
-On page 6 of the statement he has statedand many thousands are rendered, homeless.
-That is the news on Sunday.
+DR. (SHRIMATI) SATHIAVANI MUTHU (Tamil Nadu): I just seek a few points of clarification.
+On page 6 of the statement he has stated-

-"In the previous 48 hours there had been reports of stray incidents in other parts of the country including clashes in the tea estate, regions and major arson in one hill station township ......"
+"In the previous 48 hours there had been reports of stray incidents in other parts of the country including clashes in the tea $estat_e$ regions and major arson in one hill station township......"

-We have been reading news from the newspapers and 'we are getting alarming news from Sri Lanka.
+We have been reading news from the newspapers and we are getting alarming news from Sri Lanka.
 After the recent visit of our External Affairs Minister the situation has become worse.
-We have come to know that nearly 200 persons were killed
+We have come to know that nearly 200 persons were killed and many thousands ar_e rendered homeless.
+That is the news on Sunday.

-Although Tension still prevails. the Tamil Nadu bandh today was very successful, people are not satisfied about the situation in Sri Lanka.
+Tension still prevails.
+Although the Tamil Nadu bandh today was very successful. people are not satisfied about the situation in Sri Lanka.
 Yesterday one of the AIADMK party workers, Mr. Subramanyam, committed self-immolation in Ramanathapuram, to show the amount of anxiety on behalf of the Tamil Nadu people.
-This surt of anxiety continues in Tamil Nadu.
+This sort of anxiety continues in Tamil Nadu